 The other key difference between Prime Reading and Kindle Unlimited is the number of ebooks available with each subscription.
-Kindle Unlimited claims to offer over one million books, whereas Prime Reading cycles out books regularly, offering around 2,000 titles at any given time.
+Kindle Unlimited claims to offer over three million books, whereas Prime Reading cycles out books regularly, offering around 2,000 titles at any given time.
 At a glance, it seems that every ebook eligible for Prime Reading is also available on Kindle Unlimited.
-With that said, it also seems like a lot of the popular books from Kindle Unlimited's collection are available on Prime Reading.
+With that said, it also seems like a lot of the popular books from the latter's collection are available on Prime Reading.
 At the time of writing, the Harry Potter series is available on Prime Reading, and a bunch of Amazon Classics too.

 Does Kindle Unlimited offer audiobooks?

 It does, to an extent.
 You can search for “Books with Narration in Kindle Unlimited” on Amazon.com.au.
 That will bring up a list of included titles that come with an included audiobook narration that can be listened to on smart devices via the iOS and Android Kindle app.
 In the U.S., Kindle Oasis users can download audiobooks to their device and connect a pair of Bluetooth headphones but that feature isn’t currently available on models sold in Australia.
 Likewise, Kindle Unlimited's audiobook library is far more limited down under.
 If that's your thing, we'd suggest Audible or Scribd.

 Older models actually had a 3.5mm headphone jack that made listening to audiobooks on Kindle a lot easier, but more recently Amazon has followed Apple's footsteps by removing the headphone jack from its range of Kindle Devices.